Fruit, yogurt, and a sprinkle of sugar make a fine dessert of these Healthy Poached Pears with Cinnamon Cream.

 I believe in being fully honest in my recipe writing.
 There’s no need to let my readers believe something to be true when it isn’t.
 Thus, I’ll start with confessions that align with this recipe.

 Confession #1: The cinnamon cream isn’t really cream.
 However, when you eat these poached pears, they’ll taste so delicious and elegant, that you could be lead to believe that it is a cream topping.
 If you looked at the recipe before reading this article, you know that the topping is actually yogurt.
-In making these recipe more appealing to your sweet tooth, I called it a cream.
+In making this recipe more appealing to your sweet tooth, I called it a cream.
 Sometimes just a little bit of mental trickery can make something taste even better than you would have imagined.

 Confession #2: All of the pears don’t have as strong of a pink hue as the photo at the top.
 In fact, the photo right below this paragraph will prove that to be true.
 When poaching the first batch of pears, they had a nice pink hue.
 The second batch had much less pinkness.
-Although the poaching liquid didn’t look significantly less bright, apparently the first batch absorbed most of the color.
+Although the poaching liquid didn’t look significantly duller, apparently the first batch absorbed most of the color.

 Confession #3: There’s a good reason as to why I didn’t call them Cranberry Poached Pears.
 Even though the pears absorbed the color of the cranberry juice quite nicely, they didn’t absorb much of the flavor.
 In order to really let the pears absorb the flavor, they would have needed to sit in the liquid for a lot longer.
 I decided that I’d rather have semi-firm pears that showed their own pear flavor than overly mushy pears that also tasted of cranberry.